-- Effective digital tools to conduct virtual and physical stress tests are available for relevant security practitioners; - Training curricula for infrastructure operators, authorities and/or first responders are developed.
+- Insider threats are effectively tackled, including through innovative, cost-efficient systems for background checks that are in full compliance with privacy; - Training curricula for infrastructure operators, authorities and/or first responders are developed.

-Scope: Under this open topic, proposals are invited to address new challenges, and/or develop innovative solutions or strengthen capabilities to tackle existing challenges taking into account the human factor, including gender-related differences, for the benefit of resilience of critical infrastructures.
-The emphasis of the proposals should be on the abilities of critical infrastructure to cope with an adverse event, including their capacity to prepare for the crisis, absorb the impact, reduce the recovery time, and adapt by reducing future exposure and vulnerabilities.
+Scope: Under this open topic, proposals are invited to address new challenges, and/or develop innovative solutions or strengthen capabilities to tackle existing challenges taking into account the human factor, for the benefit of resilience of critical infrastructures.
+The emphasis of the proposals should be on the human dependant abilities of critical infrastructure to cope with an adverse event, including their capacity to prepare for the crisis, absorb the impact, reduce the recovery time, and adapt by reducing future exposure and vulnerabilities.

-In order to ensure the active involvement of, and timely feedback from relevant security practitioners, proposals should plan a mid-term deliverable consisting in the assessment, performed by the practitioners involved in the project, of the project's mid-term outcomes.
+To ensure the active involvement of, and timely feedback from relevant security practitioners, proposals should plan a mid-term deliverable consisting in the assessment, performed by the practitioners involved in the project, of the project's mid-term outcomes.